bartolomej/old-simulations/README.md

-# old-simulations
+# Random code

-Small collection of older simulation / visualization coding projects from 2018.
+Small collection of older visualization coding projects from 2018 and some newer random quick coding projects.

 Coded by [Bartolomej](https://github.com/bartolomej)